Tide Sensors: Predicting the future

 "Now we can have a much better designed project in construction, using more precise data," Spencer said.
 "They are precise because we are measuring the water closer to the location we are building in.
 That’s key."

 The data provides useful information for all kinds of people and projects.
-Take a look at this chart that shows the highest readings over the last year.
+Take a look at this chart that shows the highest readings on the Lafayette River over the last year.

 More information = more preparation

 Additionally, these sensors have become part of the StormSense project to provide a more comprehensive at-a-glance view of real-time flood conditions in Hampton Roads.